astropy/astropy-APEs/APE_Black_Formatting.rst

 3. Checking Black in CI.

    * Add a CI check that runs black to ensure consistency, failing if it meets a violation.
-   * Document the process for using the pre-commit CI bot to fix formatting errors via single line comments.
-This is an opt-in step which can be used by maintainers to fix errors prior to merging.

 4. Reformatting Astropy's code.
 This will be done on a subpackage-by-subpackage basis over a transition period.
 The process for each subpackage to be